-CAPE or GCE A-Level Mathematics, OR
+CAPE or GCE A-Level Mathematics, OR MATH0100 - Pre-calculus AND MATH0110 - Calculus and Analytical Geometry OR equivalent.

-- 1. Limits and Continuity: Limit of function, continuity and properties of continuous functions. - 2.
-Differentiability and Application of Derivatives: Derivatives of functions, product, quotient and chain rule, application of derivatives, L'Hospital's rule, Taylor's formula and Taylor polynomials; maxima, minima and inflection points; detailed investigation of a function and construction of its graph. - Integration: The definite integral as a Riemann sum and properties of the definite integral: fundamental theorem of calculus, the indefinite integral; methods of integration; applications of integration: areas and volumes.
+- 1. Limits and Continuity: Limit of function, continuity and properties of continuous functions. - Differentiability and Application of Derivatives: Derivatives of functions, product, quotient and chain rule, application of derivatives, L'Hospital's rule, Taylor's formula and Taylor polynomials; maxima, minima and inflection points; detailed investigation of a function and construction of its graph. - 3.
+Integration: The definite integral as a Riemann sum and properties of the definite integral; fundamental theorem of calculus, the indefinite integral; methods of integration; applications of integration: areas and volumes.